 7. Marconi was an Italian delegate at the Paris peace conference

-After the First World War came to an end, Guglielmo Marconi met with US President Woodrow Wilson in France.
+After the First World War, Guglielmo Marconi met with US President Woodrow Wilson in France.
 However, he wasn’t able to convince Wilson to support the Italian claims to the Austro-Hungarian empire at that time.

 The rejection of Italy’s claims during this Paris meeting is part of what pushed Marconi and other Italians to join the fascist movements of Benito Mussolini.
-The fascist programme was advertised as a chance to restore Italy’s lustre and power.
+The fascist program was advertised as a chance to restore Italy’s luster and power.